bjornekelund/rbnskew/README.md

 The analysis of skimlist has the following characteristics:

 * Only considers the 1000 most recent spots at any time for efficiency reasons
-* Only considers spots within 30 seconds of a reference spot
+* Only considers spots timestamped within 30 seconds of a reference spot
-* Only considers spots with SNR 6dB or more to secure relevance of spot
+* Only considers spots with SNR 10dB or more to secure relevance of spot
 * Only considers spots above 7MHz to reduce truncation noise
 * Only considers spots with 0.5kHz or less absolute frequency error to avoid QSY spots
 * Ignores spots from skimmers with less than 100 spots to guarantee statistical significance
 * Assumes a relative frequency error, i.e. originating solely from the skimmer's reference oscillator

-`offlineskew` is old code and a development tool.
+`offlineskew` is a development tool and contains old code.
 Do not use.

 To run the code on your machine (Linux or Windows' Ubuntu emulator) the following steps are required: